speechbrain/speechbrain/docs/source/multigpu.md

 # Basics of multi-GPU

 SpeechBrain provides two different ways of using multiple gpus while training or inferring.
-For further information on how it is implemented and what are the differences, please consider reading or detailed tutorial : [amazing multi-gpu tutorial](#)
+For further information, please see our multi-gpu tutorial: amazing multi-gpu tutorial

 ## Multi-GPU training using Data Parallel
 The common pattern for using multi-GPU training over a single machine with Data Parallel is: